iter8-tools/docs/docs/tutorials/load-test-grpc-multiple.md

 template: main.html
 ---

-# Load Test Multiple gRPC methods
+# Load test multiple gRPC endpoints

 [Load Test gRPC](./load-test-grpc.md) describes how to load test a single method from a gRPC service inside Kubernetes.
 This tutorial expands on the previous tutorial and describes how to load test multiple endpoints from an HTTP service.

 ![load-test-grpc](images/grpc.png)

 ???+ warning "Before you begin"
-    1. Try [your first experiment](../getting-started/your-first-experiment.md).
+    1. Try [Your first performance test](../getting-started/first-performance.md).
 Understand the main [concepts](../getting-started/concepts.md) behind Iter8 experiments.
     2. Deploy the sample gRPC service in the Kubernetes cluster.
     ```shell
     kubectl create deployment routeguide --image=golang --port=50051 \